amanda-ng518/RobustTRegression/README.md

 y <- sim_t_data$y
 ```

 To generate synthetic data from a linear regression model where the error terms follow a normal distribution with a specified mean (`mean`) and standard error (`sigma`), use `simulate_n_error_data()`.
 Covariates x are generated from standard normal distribution.
-Optionally, you may a random `seed` for reproducibility.
+Optionally, you may set a random `seed` for reproducibility.
 By default, `mean = 0, sigma = 1`.

 Example:
 ```r